Betty Jane Rhodes: Recording

-Cashbox magazine, in its December 16, 1946, issue designated Rhodes' "You'll Always Be The One I Love" as "Sleeper of the Week".
-Charles Dant's orchestra accompanied Rhodes on the recording, which Cashbox said, "has that trick of making you want to sit down and play the thing time and again."
+In its December 16, 1946 issue, Cashbox designated Rhodes' "You'll Always Be The One I Love" as "Sleeper of the Week".
+Charles Dant's orchestra accompanied Rhodes on the recording, which Cashbox said "has that trick of making you want to sit down and play the thing time and again."

 Personal life

-In 1945, Rhodes married Willet Brown, the co-founder of the Mutual Broadcasting System.
-She and Brown had one child during their marriage, as well as Brown's three children from his previous marriage.
+In 1945, Rhodes married Willet Brown, co-founder of the Mutual Broadcasting System.
+She and Brown had one child during their marriage; their family also included Brown's three children from his previous marriage.
 Brown died in 1993.

 Archeology was Rhodes' hobby.
 In 1937, she took a course at the University of Southern California, focusing on pottery and beads of early southwestern Americans.

 Death

-Rhodes died on December 27, 2011, at the age of 90.
+Rhodes died December 27, 2011 at the age of 90.